fenago/react-graphql-course/md/lab_1.md

 The posts from the preceding picture have not been designed yet.
 I have already added CSS classes to the HTML our component returns.

-Instead of using CSS to make our posts look better, another method is to use CSS-in-JS using packages such as styled-components, which is a React package.
-Other alternatives include Glamorous and Radium, for example.
-There are numerous reasons why we do not switch to such a workflow and stay with good old CSS.
-With those other tools, you are not able to use SASS, SCSS, or LESS effectively.
-Personally, I need to work with other people, such as screen and graphics designers, who can provide and use CSS, but do not program styled-components.
-There is always a prototype or existing CSS that can be used, so why should I spend time translating this to styled-components CSS when I could just continue with standard CSS?

-There is no right or wrong option here; you are free to implement the styling in any way you like.
-However, in this course, we keep using good old CSS.

 What we\'ve already done in our [webpack.client.config.js] file is to specify a CSS rule, as you can see in the following code snippet: